Maryam-alabdulhadi/Mechanical_ServiceRobot_task3/README.md

 # Mechanical_ServiceRobot_task3
-please check the report and the attached files
+Please check the report for the "Morphological analysis" and also the attached files

+Thank you:)